jbmagination/CanvasToDiscord/README.md

 ## Why?
 A school club I'm in has an unofficial Discord, and they frequently have to post new Canvas announcements-- which sparked the idea.
 They thought it'd be helpful, so I made the first proof of concept in an hour, and polished said concept in five hours.

-My eventual goal with this project is for it to be able to support as many features as possible that Canvas announcements have, without being cluttered.
+My eventual goal with this project is for it to be able to support as many of Canvas's features as possible without being cluttered.

 ## Compatibility list
 As more apps are tested, this list will inevitably get longer.
 Please see `COMPATIBILITY.md`.